 Appropriate disposition means an animal is adopted, sent to rescue, fostered, transferred, reclaimed by the owner, or euthanized.
+This definition excludes any cat that qualifies as a community cat under this chapter.

-At-large means an animal that is off the premises of its owner and not under the direct control of a competent adult by means of a leash, cord, chain, bridle, rope, halter or other appropriate physical restraint.
-In the case of dogs, in addition to the above, at-large means a dog that is on the premises of its owner and is not under the direct control of a competent adult by the means described above or confined to the property by a secure fence or other appropriate enclosure or physical restraint designed to confine the dog to the property.
+At-large means an animal, except those meeting the qualifications of a community cat as defined herein, that is off the premises of its owner and not under the direct control of a competent adult by means of a leash, cord, chain, bridle, rope, halter or other appropriate physical restraint.
+In the case of dogs, in addition to the above, atlarge means a dog that is on the premises of its owner and is not under the direct control of a competent adult by the means described above or confined to the property by a secure fence or other appropriate enclosure or physical restraint designed to confine the dog to the property.
 An animal engaged in hunting, agricultural tasks, ranching tasks, competition, trial or a show, or at a recognized dog park, while being supervised in a manner which is necessary under the circumstances, shall not be considered at-large.